benjamincrozat/blade/README.md

 });
 ```

 ... and so on.
 Learn how to use Blade on the [official documentation](https://laravel.com/docs/blade).
-Still using PHP 7.0?
-Check out the docoumentation for [Blade 5.5](https://laravel.com/docs/5.5/blade).

 Enjoy!